surajBR7/datascience/README.md

-# datascience
+# Datascience
-This is a assingment to submitto coresera
+This is an assingment that is submitted to coursera The file contains basicsof jupyter notebook and as well as the understanding about github